 Very large numbers

-In the example below, Excel finds the sum of B8 and B9 to be equal to the value of B8.
+In the example below, Excel finds the sum of B8 and B9 equal to the value of B8.
 The 15-digit limit causes Excel to evaluate the calculation with the 15 largest digits.
 This example would have required Excel to work with 100-digit precision to evaluate accurately.

 Very small numbers

-If we add the value 1 to 0.000123456789012345 (which has 18 significant digits but contains numeric values in its smallest 15 digits), the result should be 1.000123456789012345.
+If we add 1 to 0.000123456789012345 (which has 18 significant digits but contains numeric values in its smallest 15 digits), the result should be 1.000123456789012345.
 However, Excel gives 1.00012345678901 because it ignores the digits following the 15th significant digit.

 Repeating Binary Numbers